Historical Festival of Blossoms

-Botanical Smuggling: Forsyth's fellow Scotsman, Robert Fortune, smuggled forsythia plants and know-how to make Chinese tea from it, establishing it in India.
+Botanical Smuggling: Forsyth's fellow Scotsman, Robert Fortune, smuggled forsythia plants and the know how to make Chinese tea from them and established the production of it in India.
 China has only recently recovered after 250 years, now leading India in tea production.

-The Victorians used flowers as a symbol to express feelings; their meaning of forsythia is "Anticipation", very fitting since it's one of the first signs of Spring all around the world.
+The Victorians used the flower as a symbol to express feelings; their meaning for forsythia is "anticipation", very fitting since it's one of the first signs of Spring all around the world.

-The southern city of Forsyth, Georgia, holds an annual Forsythia Festival in March to commemorate Spring, and so does Cabbage Town, Canada.
-Yet another forsythia festival is celebrated in Seoul Korea, where it's been mentioned that the famous Oksu Hill overlooking a local community appears as if someone painted it yellow resulting from the profusion of spring blooms.
+The southern city of Forsyth, Georgia, USA, holds an annual Forsythia Festival in March to commemorate Spring, and so does Cabbage Town, Canada.
+Yet another forsythia festival is celebrated in Seoul, Korea where it's been mentioned that the famous Oksu Hill overlooking a local community appears as if someone painted it yellow resulting from the profusion of forsythia spring blooms.